-Note: If the instrument is used over a wide range of temperatures, some adjustment may be needed due to damage will result.
+- Note: If the instrument is used over a wide range of temperatures, some adjustment may be needed due to thermal expansion within the valve; this is normal. - Caution: Do not over-tighten the valve packing, as permanent damage will result.
 Over-tightening can additionally make the valve too tight to function normally.